This is the multi-page printable view of this section. Click here to print.

 Troubleshooting

-By default S3 Protector is set to log minimal information.
+By default, S3 Protector is set to log minimal information.
 It is beneficial to increase S3 Protector log level to either ‘config’ or ‘all’ while troubleshooting any error conditions.
 Use the CloudFormation installation steps to increase ‘MinLogLevel’ function configuration.

 S3 Protector Error States